google/comprehensive-rust/src/welcome.md

 * AIDL servers and clients.
 * Interoperability with C, C++, and Java.

+It is important to note that this course does not cover Android **application** development in Rust, and that the Android-specific parts are specifically about writing code for Android itself, the operating system.

 ## Non-Goals

 Rust is a large language and we won't be able to cover all of it in a few days.